Articles

 A new Nielsen study commissioned by Spotify shows that podcast ads voiced by actors or producers are effective.
 But what is the right situation to use podcast voice actors in a campaign?
 Read on to learn more.

 We have to hand it to the earliest podcast sponsors: They were on to something.
-The intimate nature of podcasts makes it an ideal medium for advertisers to connect with engaged listeners and support advertising goals.
-At the center of that connection is the podcast creator, whose familiar voice listeners grow to know and trust.
+The intimate nature of podcasts makes them an ideal medium for advertisers to connect with engaged listeners.
+At the centre of that connection is the podcast creator, whose familiar voice listeners grow to know and trust.

-As the medium caught on, Host-Read podcast ads became advertisers' preferred format.
-Host-Read ads are created and voiced by the show's host, and inserted into the show dynamically or using Streaming Ad Insertion.
-But as podcast audiences have grown, so has advertiser demand — and the need for a creative ad format that can scale and reach more people.
-That's where Voice Talent ads come in.
+As the medium caught on, Host-Read podcast ads became advertisers’ preferred format.
+Host-Read ads are created and voiced by the show’s host, and inserted into the show dynamically or using Streaming Ad Insertion.
+But as podcast audiences have grown, so has advertiser demand — and the need for a creative ad format that can scale.
+That’s where Voice Talent ads come in.

 The experiment